danieldreke/digitalnotes/travel/flight-agencies.md

       - pnr not clear to find
       - e-ticket number not obvious and with '-'
         - check on airline page like air india by removing
-  - BUT: if paypal is selected, ticket iternary is created already as paypal can be paid later
+  - **BUT**: if paypal is selected, ticket iternary is created already as paypal can be paid later
     - so it can be used as dummy ticket (?)
       - valid flight info